Ghini/ghini.pocket/README.rst

   - follow the link to the relative Wikipedia page,
   - swipe back to the search page,
   - swipe further back to the taxonomy review page,
-  - swipe forward to the correction page (not implemented yet).
+  - swipe forward to the correction page.

-- In the correction page (not implemented yet):
+- In the correction page:

   - you see the data as last exported from ghini.desktop,
   - two buttons also allow you:
     - grabbing your current coordinates,
-    - taking a picture and associate it to the plant.
+    - taking pictures to be associated to the plant.
-  - you click and hold on the field you want to correct,
+  - you click on the field you want to correct,
   - you type the new value,
   - you confirm your edits (which get logged),
   - or you swipe back (and abort your edits).